 So we are relieved that the tainted water, as unpleasant as it is, remains up near the beaches and our deep sea fishing charters in Ft.
 Lauderdale are not being adversely affected.
 Please enjoy the photos of anglers and their catches who have joined us here on charters aboard the Marln My Darlin.

 Mostly sunny skies with few showers and slightly cooler days.
 See you offshore on the rip.
-Captains Rick, Matt and Tommy K and deck tech crewmen JJ and Cameron.
+Captains JJ, Matt and Tommy K and deck tech crewmen JJ and Cameron.